 Export payments and drawbacks

-When you export anything, you must pay a goods clearance fee.
-The type of fee you pay depends on how your goods are cleared.
+When you export anything, you must pay a Goods Levy.
+The type of fee you pay depends on the value of your consignment (goods) and the method of transport (air or sea freight).

-- For goods cleared on a Cargo Report Export (CRE), you must pay an Outward Cargo Transaction Fee.
-See Goods Clearance Fees for fee amounts.
+- For goods cleared on a Cargo Report Export (CRE) with write-off request, you must pay the Low-Value Goods Levy, per consignment.
+See Goods Levies for levy amounts.

 Applying for a refund